-Zinc plays a key role in your bone matrix and regulates the delicate balance between bone building and bone breakdown, especially important as you age.* It also promotes bone mineralization through its role as a cofactor of alkaline phosphatase, an enzyme found in your bone cells.*
+Zinc plays a key role in your bone matrix and regulates the delicate balance between bone building and bone breakdown, which is especially significant as you age.* It also helps with bone mineralization.*

 - Helping to prevent cellular damage in your retina*

 Researchers have found that zinc may help delay age-related vision loss, possibly by protecting against free radical damage to cells in your retina.*

 - Supporting your sensory organ functions, like taste, smell and vision*

 Without healthy levels of zinc, the cells in your taste and smell organs can die faster, leading to possible loss of taste and, with it, appetite.
 For your vision, zinc works together with vitamin A to help your eyes sense light and transmit nerve impulses to your brain.*